surajthedeveloper/KubernetesDocument/Introduction.md

 -   The core of K8S control plain is the API Server and the HTTP API that it exposes.
 -

-### Pods
--   pod is a collection of containers that can run on a host.
--   Pod is the smallest deployable unit in K8S
--   Container lives inside a pod
--   Each pod gets a unique IP address
--   Pod can contain many containers
--   containers in a pod share resources
--   with in a pod container can talk to each other using localhost

 ### ReplicaSet
 -   ReplicaSet ensures that a specified number of pod replica are running at any given times